tyaSHEN/APmig/README.md

 ## Estimating International Migration Flows for the Asia-Pacific Region: Application of a Generation-Distribution Model
 ***James Raymer,  Qing Guan,  Tianyu Shen,  Arkadiusz Wiśniowski, Juliet Pietsch***

 This is a repository for our paper in [*Migration Studies*](https://academic.oup.com/migration).
-Our paper estimates annual flows of international migration amongst 53 populations in the Asia-Pacific region and four macro world regions from 2000 to 2019 using a generation-distribution framework.
+The paper estimates annual flows of international migration amongst 53 populations in the Asia-Pacific region and four macro world regions from 2000 to 2019 using a generation-distribution framework.

+The code to produce the estimates are in "Code.r".

+The estimated flows are in the "output" folder.
+  year: year of flow
+  o_name: country or region of origin
+  d_name: country or region of destination
+  q50: the point estimates of origin-destination-specific flows
+  q10: lower bound of 80% prediction interval for the point estimates
+  q90: upper bound of 80% prediction interval for the point estimates

-The code to produce this estimate can be found in "Code.r", and input data in "inputs" folder.
-However, the input data are not actual data used in the paper, so the code is a mere demonstration.
-To get the result of the paper, you need to refer to the original sources of the data, which are mentioned in the paper and are publicly available.
+Input data are in "inputs" folder.
+  Note that the input data are not actual data used in the paper.
+We provided a set of test data files to run the code.

-Our estimated results can be found in the "output" folder with 80% prediction interval.
+  To replicate the outputs used in the paper, you need to download the publicly available data from sources we specified in Appendix Table 1 of the paper.

 If you run into problems running the code, please contact me at tianyu.shen@anu.edu.au